Noonan syndrome: Management

-The treatment varies depending on complications but tend to be quite standard, reflecting the treatment of the general population.
+There is no single treatment tailored to alleviate all possible symptoms of NS.
+Instead, the treatment varies depending on complications but tend to be quite standard, reflecting the treatment of the general population.
 Management guidelines, divided by systems, including general, developmental, dental, growth and feeding, cardiovascular, audiological, haematological, renal and skeletal, that account for actions to be taken at diagnosis, after diagnosis and if symptomatic, have been published by an American consortium.

 Specifically, treatment of cardiovascular complications resemble that of the general population and treatment of bleeding diathesis is guided by the specific factor deficiency or platelet aggregation.